ucl-team-8/ucl-team-8.github.io/prototype/_user-manual.md

 - **gray** is the number of matchings found that **did** already exist in the allocations
 - **red** is the number of matchings that **did** exist in the allocations, but are **wrong** according to the algorithm

+The services that are "interesting" (red and green) are shown first in the list, and the "boring" (gray) are last.

 The **search field** at the top allows searching for:

 - a headcode (e.g. `2C07`)